With its world-famous theatre festival, huge arts scene and iconic castle, Edinburgh is one of the most-visited destinations on the planet.

 That said, make sure you exercise common sense.
-Stay in a safe accommodation, don’t walk alone in unlit areas and don’t interact with any suspicious people.
-And make sure you take out a travel insurance policy!
-I recommend World Nomads.
+Stay in a safe accommodation, don’t walk alone in unlit areas, and don’t interact with any suspicious people.

 Edinburgh is a fantastic city.
 And if you visit, you’ll have a fantastic time.
 Enjoy!